Most of us haven’t put much thought into how vision impacts our daily life until something goes wrong.

 Who Makes Performance Lab?

-Performance Lab® is a new line of supplements made by Opti Nutra Advanced Nutraceuticals.
-The same people who produce Mind Lab Pro.
+Performance Lab® is a line of supplements and sister company to Mind Lab Pro.

-I’ve been using Mind Lab Pro® for over 2 years and have come to trust the company.
+I’ve been using Mind Lab Pro® every day for over 5 years and have come to trust the company.
 And the quality of their supplements.

 The company’s multivitamin for men and women supplies the essential vitamins and minerals required for overall body health including vision.

-Performance Lab Vision extends the benefits of their Whole-Food Multi specifically to enhance eye and vision health.
+Performance Lab® Vision extends the benefits of their NutriGenesis® Multi specifically to enhance eye and vision health.